deNBI/cloud-user-docs/wiki/portal/project_overview.md

 ![leave_project](img/leaving_project.png)

-The PI cannot leave the project as he is responsible for it.
+The PI cannot leave the project as she/he is responsible for it.
 In order to leave the project, the PI must contact <a href="mailto:cloud@denbi.de">cloud@denbi.de</a>  and clarify which person will take over further responsibility for the project.